LNIFMRI-Lab/CIMeC-MRILab-Wiki/docs/source/pages/equipment.rst

 The staff will discuss if and how implement requested changes in the lab environment.

-Nordic NeuroLab Box
+Button Response Pads Interface
 ------
-Signals coming from Scanner Room are managed by Nordic NeuroLab Box (NNL Box), which is connected to the button boxes through a optic fiber cable and to the scanner through a BNC cable.
+Signals coming from Scanner Room are managed by the Button Response Pads Interface (aka Button Box), which is connected to the Button Response Pads through a optic fiber cable and to the scanner through a BNC cable.

-NNL Box is in turn connected to the Stim-PC through USB.
+Button Box is in turn connected to the Stim-PC through USB.
 Stim-PC collect signal from the scanner room as if it was an external USB keyboard.

 This means that whenever a signal is sent from within scanner room, numbers appear on the Stim-PC.
-Keep this in mind when you need to collect responses within your matlab code.
+Keep this in mind when you need to collect responses within your MATLAB code.

 Scanner Sync
 --------
 The scanner, during functional acquisitions, sends a 50μs "pulse" every TR, marking in this way the "volumes" of your MRI experiment.

-Synchronization with the scanner trigger is provided through a BNC cable connected to the NordicNeuroLab box, attached to Stim-PC via a USB Port.
+Synchronization with the scanner trigger is provided through a BNC cable connected to the Button Box, attached to Stim-PC via a USB Port.

 Stim-PC collect triggers as if someone was systematically pressing "5" key (the one located in the alphanumeric part of the keyboard) at the beginning of each volume acquisition.